 Henslow was born on 6th February 1796 in Rochester, Kent.
 He was the eldest of eleven children.
 His father, a solicitor, encouraged him to develop his enthusiasm for natural history and, at a very early age, he became an avid collector of botanical specimens.

-In 1821 the two men established the Cambridge Philosophical Society as a debating forum and means of disseminating knowledge in mathematics and the natural sciences.
+In 1821 the two men established the Cambridge Philosophical Society as a debating forum and means of exchanging knowledge in mathematics and the natural sciences.
 The following year, the University offered Henslow the chair of mineralogy which he took up with great enthusiasm.

-His natural enthusiasm made botany one of the more popular subjects at the university.
+His natural enthusiasm soon made botany one of the more popular subjects at the University.
 Rather than pampering his students, he encouraged them to make their own observations.
-He gave them plants, asking them to examine and record their individual structural characteristics.
+He gave them plants, encouraging students to examine and record their individual structural characteristics.
 He took them on field trips, and invited them to his house for dinner.
 There they discussed a range of scientific topics more informally.

 Mentor to Charles Darwin